Underpinning everything else when it comes to home renovation projects, choosing a hardwood floor is the most important decision you’ll have to make.

 One of the biggest problems woodworking and flooring professionals face is the sustainability of the timber we use.

-As the exotic hardwood flooring is considered to be the crown jewel of every luxury home, many of these once abundant species have now become endangered.
+As the exotic hardwood flooring is considered to be the crown jewel of every luxury home, many of this once abundant species have now become endangered.

 Being illegal to harvest from the wild, mahogany plantations are now widespread throughout the southern hemisphere.